vertigo-one/tlspc-pull-provisioning-examples/README.md

 **Part 1: Control Plane Onetime setup**
 1) Create your own private codespace from this repository by clicking **Code** dropdown button -> **Codespaces** -> **Create Codespace on main**.
 This will take 2-5 minutes to create.
        <img src="images/create_codespace.png" alt="Create Codespace" width="50%"/>
-    - Once it is done creating, a popup in the lower right of this tab will occur.
+    - Once your codespace is done creating, a popup in the lower right of this tab will occur.
 Click **Open in Browser** to open a browser tab that displays the hosted webapp.
         ![Open in Browser popup](images/open_in_browser_popup.png)
-    - Copy pasting into this environment is possible if the browser promt is accepted when you firt try to copy paste.
+    - Copy pasting into this environment is possible if the browser promt is accepted when you first try to copy paste.
 2) Log into your Venafi Cloud trial tenant while your codespace is creating.
 3) Modify the preexisting issuing template with the name `Default` to have [Recommended Settings](https://docs.venafi.cloud/vaas/issuing-templates/defining-recommended-settings-for-an-issuing-template/) which include values for the below fields:
     - Organization (O)